-One in every 691 babies in the the United States is born with Down syndrome, making Down syndrome the most common genetic condition.
-Approximately 400,000 Americans have Down syndrome and about 6,000 babies with Down syndrome are born in the United States each year.
+According to the Centers for Disease Control and Prevention, approximately one in every 700 babies in the United States is born with Down syndrome, making Down syndrome the most common chromosomal condition.
+About 6,000 babies with Down syndrome are born in the United States each year.

 When Was Down Syndrome Discovered?

 For centuries, people with Down syndrome have been alluded to in art, literature and science.
 It wasn’t until the late nineteenth century, however, that John Langdon Down, an English physician, published an accurate description of a person with Down syndrome.
 It was this scholarly work, published in 1866, that earned Down the recognition as the “father” of the syndrome.
 Although other people had previously recognized the characteristics of the syndrome, it was Down who described the condition as a distinct and separate entity.